OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 	Copy the GUID from any of the URLs and save them to a text file, just like you did for the client ID & key earlier, as you will need this later.

-In this exercise you created an Azure AD application using the Azure Management portal and granted the application the necessary permissions to work with the Unified API.
+In this exercise you created an Azure AD application using the Azure Management portal and granted the application the necessary permissions to work with the Microsoft Graph API.

-## Exercise 2: Use the Raw REST API Interface of the Unified API
+## Exercise 2: Use the Raw REST API Interface of the Microsoft Graph API
-In this exercise, you will use the raw REST API interface of the Unified API to interact with the different capabilities.
-In order to call the Unified API, you must pass along a valid OAuth2 access token.
+In this exercise, you will use the raw REST API interface of the Microsoft Graph API to interact with the different capabilities.
+In order to call the Microsoft Graph API, you must pass along a valid OAuth2 access token.
 To obtain an access token you must first authenticate with Azure AD and obtain an authorization code.

 ### Authenticate & Obtain an Authorization Code from Azure AD
 Use the Azure AD authorization endpoint to authenticate & obtain an authorization code.